qbap/a7-ios7-downgrader/README.md

 hactivation** https://trainghiemso.vn/cach-ha-iphone-5-ipad-4-tu-10-3-3-xuong-8-4-1-khong-can-shsh-blobs/

+evermusic** mp3 player that supports ios 7 if you download last compatible build from the app store but i havent gotten around to testing it yet, it should work fine

 # setup.app bypass

 it installs a modified data_ark.plist to the device to enable the app store to work as well